kuroonai/cowboe/README.md

-# Construction Of Windows Based on Energy - COWBOE
+# Construction Of Windows Based On Energy - COWBOE

 This package consists of the "COWBOE" algorithm to construct windows on the reaction coordinate based on the test PMF values.